vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 The bootstrap machine runs a local `kind` cluster when Tanzu Kubernetes Grid management cluster deployment is started.
 Once the `kind` cluster is fully initialized, the configuration is used to deploy the actual management cluster on the backend infrastructure.
 After the management cluster is fully configured, the local `kind` cluster is deleted and future configurations are performed with the Tanzu CLI.

 For this deployment, a Photon-based virtual machine is used as the bootstrap machine.
-For information on how to configure for a macOS or Windows machine, see [Install the Tanzu CLI and Other Tools](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-install-cli.html).
+For information on how to configure a macOS or a Windows machine, see [Install the Tanzu CLI and Other Tools](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-install-cli.html).

 The bootstrap machine must meet the following prerequisites: